-As a PI (Principle Investigator) you will receive funding from various sources and sponsors.
+As a PI (Principal Investigator) you will receive funding from various sources and sponsors.
 In addition, you may receive gifts from donors and other types of funds from the University.
 Each of these sources has the right to establish its own requirements for how you can use the funds.
 At Stanford, the PI has overall responsibility for the technical and fiscal management of a sponsored project.
 This section will help you to fulfill your stewardship responsibilities.

 Types of Financial Resources